loushark/glitter/README.md

   ````
 - **.build in comments form**
   this will build an instance of a model before submit.
-  When rendering the result an extra empty element will be rendered, the render may need to be placed before the form OR a condition added to only render data that has persisted in the database, using an iteration that filters and finds only the persisted data :
+  When rendering the result, an extra empty element will be rendered, the render may need to be placed before the form OR a condition added to only render data that has persisted in the database, using an iteration that filters and finds only the persisted data :
   ````
   <% post.comments.order(created_at: :desc).filter(&:persisted?).each do |comment| %>
     <div class="comments-div">